rishav21r/System-Analysis-Asset-Management-System/README.md

 ![Problem Statement Matrix](./images/poc_matrix.png)

+####List of Requirements
-- **List of Requirements**: Detailed the functional and non-functional requirements of the DFAMS, ensuring that all technical and user needs were captured.
+Detailed the functional and non-functional requirements of the DFAMS, ensuring that all technical and user needs were captured.
 This list served as the blueprint for the system's design and development.

-## Functional Requirements:
+#### Functional Requirements:

 1. **Configuration and Component Tracking:**
    * 1.1.
 A searchable database for client configuration and component tracking.